What Crimes are Digital Forensics Used in?

 Should I speak to a criminal defence solicitor if my devices have been seized for digital forensics?

-If you have been arrested or released under investigation for a criminal offence, and your devices have been seized for a digital forensics investigation, it is absolutely imperative that you speak to a specialist criminal defence solicitor as soon as possible.
+If you have been arrested or released under investigation and your devices have been seized for digital forensic analysis, it is vital to speak to a specialist criminal defence solicitor as early as possible.

-At JD Spicer Zeb, our criminal defence solicitors have substantial experience and expertise in representing clients accused of a wide range of offences, so can be on hand to advise you on your situation.
-We will take every possible step to ensure that you are able to achieve the best possible outcome – whether that means avoiding charges, or reducing a sentence where conviction is unavoidable.
+At JD Spicer Zeb, our criminal defence solicitors have extensive experience representing clients across a wide range of offences.
+We will work hard to help you achieve the best possible outcome, whether that involves avoiding a charge or reducing the impact of any sentence.

-In addition to guiding you through the general criminal defence process, we can also provide our own digital forensics support.
-As mentioned above, our criminal defence team work with leading digital forensics provider Cyfor, who can offer efficient advice on the digital forensic aspect of the police investigation.
-This can cost from around £500 plus VAT.
+Alongside general defence support, we can also assist with digital forensic issues.
+Our team works with leading digital forensics provider Cyfor, who can offer expert analysis of the material involved.
+This service typically costs from around £500 plus VAT.

 Contact our criminal defence lawyers today